DataDog/kics/documentation/rules/terraform/aws/ec2_not_ebs_optimized.md

 ### Description

  Ensuring that an EC2 instance uses EBS optimization is important for maximizing the performance of attached EBS volumes, as this setting reduces contention between EBS I/O and other instance traffic.
 If the `ebs_optimized` attribute is not enabled, disk operations may experience degraded performance, leading to slower application response times and potential reliability issues under load.
-To remediate this, set `ebs_optimized = true` in your instance configuration as shown below:
+To remediate this, set `ebs_optimized = true` in your instance configuration, as shown below:

 ```
 resource "aws_instance" "web" {